-At present, the Company is focused on the clinical development of its novel drug platform in the area of targeting dipeptidase-1 (DPEP-1) mediated organ inflammation in the lungs, liver and kidneys.
+At present, the Company is focused on the clinical development of its novel drug platform in the area of targeting dipeptidase-1 mediated organ inflammation in the lungs, liver and kidneys.
 Organ inflammation often results in organ damage or failure, including in the cases of sepsis and COVID-19.
-The Company's lead drug candidate is Metablok (also known as "LSALT Peptide")
+The Company's lead drug candidate is LSALT Peptide (also known as "Metablok").

 LSALT Peptide has completed an international Phase II trial targeting organ inflammation often experienced in hospitalized COVID-19 patients.
-Following this trial, LSALT peptide entered into the Canadian Treatments for COVID-19 Phase III trial (CATCO) in the first quater of 2022.
-CATCO is a nationwide trial and is mainly funded by the Canadian Institutes of Health Research.
+LSALT peptide entered into the Canadian Treatments for COVID-19 Phase III trial (CATCO) in the first quarter of 2022.
+CATCO was a nationwide trial and was mainly funded by the Canadian Institutes of Health Research.

-The Company continues to pursue the therapeutic development of LSALT Peptide and other DPEP-1 targeting drug candidates for non-COVID-19 indications where inflammation of the lungs, liver and kidneys is a unmet problem.
+The Company continues to pursue the therapeutic development of LSALT Peptide and other DPEP-1 targeting drug candidates for new indications where inflammation of the lungs, liver and kidneys is an unmet problem.

-The Company has additional technology platforms in its portfolio, currently not under active clinical development, namely: (i) AB569: an anti-infective candidate for treating or preventing antibiotic resistant bacterial infections, primarily as a topical treatment for wounds (ii) Borg: Peptide-Solid Surface Interface: a binding of proprietary peptides to solid metal and plastic surfaces to inhibit biofilm formation and to reduce corrosion; and (iii) MetaMxTM: proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.
+The Company has additional technology platforms in its portfolio, currently not under active clinical development, namely: (i) AB569: (ii) Borg: Peptide-Solid Surface Interface; and (iii) MetaMx: proprietary synthetic molecules that target brain tumor initiating cells and invasive glioma cells.